KirkDCO/AIPac/README.md

 # AIPac

 This project was originally started in 2006, with the first code release 1 April 2007 on SourceForge (https://sourceforge.net/projects/aipac/).
-It has gone through various revisions over the years and I'm hopeful to start working with again in the near(ish) future.
+It has gone through various revisions over the years and I'm hopeful to start working on it again in the near(ish) future.

 Note that all the current code is written for Win32 and there are project files for the Code::Blocks C++ IDE.
+It will eventually be updated to run on LINUX.

-I had multiple intnetions for the project:
+I had multiple intentions for the project:

-* write a working PacMan clonse, all from scratch (including game art)
+* write a working PacMan clone, all from scratch (including game art)
-* work in C++ on a significant project
+* work on a significant project in C++
-* learn Win32 API
+* learn Win32 API (no so much a goal now)
 * apply NEAT (Neuro-Evolution thorugh Augmenting Toplogies) to a game controller

 Following is a README that describes various aspects of the project.